 You applied for your driver’s license to obtain after you’ve had your Learner’s Permit.
-Here, the resource you need is the Driver’s license issued by the State—Service Provider, the driving inspector, is the one who has to validate your driving skills—Identity Provider.
-The State redirects you to the Inspector to test your driving and only once you pass the authentication of your identity and deem authorized to drive, you would be redirected to be eligible to receive your License.
+Here, the resource you need is the Driver’s license issued by the State, who is the Service Provider.
+The driving inspector, the one who has to validate your driving skills, is the Identity Provider.
+The State redirects you to the Inspector to test your driving, and only once you have passed the authentication of your identity and are deemed as authorized to drive, you are redirected to receive your License.
 If you are not authorized, then maybe try again next time with better skills to pass the test.

 Quite obviously, this example is meant to clarify the philosophy behind SAML, the actual process of both obtaining a license and a SAML authentication is ten folds more complicated.

 What happens when SAML is up and running?

 The user needs access to the necessary Service Provider, which is an application enabled by SAML—thus can no longer verify the user by merely allowing a login session.
 The SP sends a SAML request to the IdP, basically asking, “Hey, this person is trying to access my application, could you let me know if the user is legit?
 While you’re at it, could you also let me know if they are entitled to it?”.
 The IdP gladly accepts the request and gets to work to verify the legitimacy of the action.
 The IdP runs the authentication drills to authenticate the user, be it using credentials or any other form of Multi-Factor Authentication (based on what they know, who they are, what they have).
 On successful authentication, the user is now authorized to use the application, i.e., the Service Provider.

 This series of actions take place with redirects.
 From the SP redirected to the user’s browser to the IdP, which further redirects it to the SP with the necessary data, which are the SAML assertions.